ManojBaasha/mcp-onchain-agent/README.md

 Open Claude Desktop and start prompting Claude to do things onchain!
 For example, ask it to print your wallet details.

+## Using with MCP Debuggers (MCP Jam, etc.)

+This MCP server can also be used with MCP debuggers like MCP Jam.
+See `mcp_debugger_config.example.json` for an example configuration.
+Make sure to set all required environment variables in your debugger's configuration.

 ## Configuring Your Agent

 You can [modify your configuration](https://github.com/coinbase/agentkit/tree/main/typescript/agentkit#usage) of the agent.
 By default, your agentkit configuration occurs in the `./src/getAgentKit.ts` file, and agent instantiation + server setup occurs in the `./src/index.ts` file.